hyperdefined/cobalt.directory/web/service.md

 title: "Services"
 description: "All services cobalt and download and their status per instance."
 ---
-You can see what instances work on what service below.
+To see what cobalt instances work for a certain service, use the list below.
 * [BiliBili]({{ site.url}}/service/bilibili)
 * [Bluesky]({{ site.url}}/service/bluesky)
 * [Dailymotion]({{ site.url}}/service/dailymotion)